 In India, people are often willing to spend almost a third of their life savings on weddings.
 Fed on a steady social and even mainstream media diet of opulent celebrity weddings, Indian millennials are more than eager to invest in ‘curated weddings’ and will choose the most exotic locales they can afford to celebrate their big day.

 The preferred locations for personalized, theme-based destination weddings in India are Rajasthan, Goa, Kerala and Uttarakhand.
-With its forts and palaces, Rajasthan provides the perfect setting for a ‘royal’ wedding, while the Goa and Kerala provide the ideal palette for beach weddings.
+With its forts and palaces, Rajasthan provides the perfect setting for a ‘royal’ wedding, while Goa and Kerala provide the ideal palette for beach weddings.
 Many nature lovers choose resorts in Uttarakhand for their spectacular mountain backdrops.

 In fact, these locations are also considered exotic options for soon-to-be-wed couples from other countries.
 This is not surprising since apart from the locations themselves, India – when compared to some other countries – also offers relatively affordable air travel and accommodation options.